-[Pursuant to section 197(12) read with Rule 5 of the Companies (Appointment and Remuneration) Rules 2014]
+Pursuant to section 197(12) read with Rules 5 of the Companies (Appointment and Remuneration) Rules 2014

-The ratio of remuneration of each Director / KMP to median remuneration of employees of the Company for the financial year 2018-19
+1. The ratio of remuneration of each Director / KMP to median remuneration of employees of the Company for the financial year 2019-20

-All employees median remuneration for FY 2018-19 Rs.
-1,80,000/- The percentage increase in the median remuneration of employees in the FY 2018-19 34.32 The number of permanent employees on the rolls of the Company as on 31st March 2019 102
+All employees median remuneration for FY 2019-20 Rs.
+1,80,000/- The percentage increase in the median remuneration of employees in the FY 2019-20 34.32 The number of permanent employees on the rolls of the Company as on 31st March 2020 102

-Name of Director/ KMP Ratio of remuneration to median remuneration of all employees % increase in remuneration in the FY 2019
+Name of Director/ KMP Ratio of remuneration to mediar remuneration of all employees

-Executive Director
+Executive Directors

 Mr. R. Macwan 10.56 31.99 %

 Non-executive Directors

 Mr. L. K. Mehta

-Mr. S. Mehta 2
+Mr. S. Mehta

-Mr. A. Mehta All the Directors were paid sitting fees for attending the meetings and same has not been considered as Remuneration.
+Mr. A. Mehta NIL

-Mr. R. Banerji same has not been co
+Mr. R. Banerji

 Dr. S. K. Mukerjee

 Dr. Gyan Dutt Gautama

-KEY MANAGERIAL PERSONNEL
+Key Managerial Personnel

-#Mr. Kausik Gupta, Chief Financial Officer - -
+Mr. Kausik Gupta, Chief Financial Officer 6.40 7.36 %

-Mr. S. Kar, Company Secretary 6.40 7.36 %
+Mr. Tony Paul, Company Secretary - -

-[#] Mr. Kausik Gupta has been appointed as the CFO of the Company w.e.f 8th November, 2018 and hence his remuneration is not taken into consideration.
+Mr. Tony Paul has been appointed as the Company Secretary of the Company w.e.f 6th February , 2020 and hence his remuneration is not taken into consideration.

-- 2. Average percentile increase already made in the salaries of employees other than the managerial personnel in the financial year and its comparison with the percentile increase in the managerial remuneration and justification and thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration: - Average Salary increase of non-managerial Employees is 16.02 %; - Average Salary increase of managerial employees is 21.47%, which is as per their terms of appointment and partly based on individual's employee performance. - There are not exceptional circumstances in increase in managerial remuneration - 3.
-Affirmation that the remuneration is as per the remuneration policy of the Company.
+- Average percentile increase already made in the salaries of employees other than the managerial personnel in the financial year and its comparison with the percentile increase in the managerial remuneration and justification and thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration: - Average Salary increase of non-managerial Employees is 16.02 %; - Average Salary increase of managerial employees is 21.47%, which is as per their terms of appointment and partly based on individual's employee performance. - There are no exceptional circumstances in increase in managerial remuneration

+3. Affirmation that the remuneration is as per the remuneration policy of the Company.

-Remuneration paid during the Financial Year ended 31.03.2019 is as per the Remuneration policy of the Company.
+Remuneration paid during the Financial Year ended 31.03.2020 is as per the Remuneration policy of the Company

-4, Dr. Rajendra Prasad Sarani Kolkata-700 001 Dated : 30th May, 2019 L. K. Mehta Chairman (DIN: 00930763)
+For and on behalf of the Board Registered Office: Jardine Hende rson Limited 4, Dr. Rajendra Prasad Sarani L. K. Mehta Rakesh Macwan Kolkata - 700 001 Chairman Managing Director Dated : 30th July, 2020 (DIN: 00930763) (DIN: 01328442)